augustinharter/augustinharter.github.io/index.md

-_Fascinated by the nature of intelligence and its implementation in the brain and artificial neural networks_
+_Fascinated by the nature of intelligence and its implementation in neural networks_

 ---
 ---